Proof of Address Requirements

 Post office boxes do not meet proof of address requirements.
 Only street addresses are accepted.
 Any address that falls outside the school’s attendance boundary must also have an approved transfer prior to enrollment.

-If a family cannot provide proof of address, or notifies the school that they are homeless, they will be enrolled and referred to the District’s McKinney-Vento Homeless Act Program coordinator, Janet Thorn, for verification and referral to additional services.
-Janet may be reached at 541-744-2581.
+If a family cannot provide proof of address, or notifies the school that they are homeless, they will be enrolled and referred to the District’s McKinney-Vento Homeless Program, for verification and referral to additional services.